-- 2. Slew the crane until the positioning arrows on the crane base and column align and \blacksquare on the User Interface lights up. - Operate the 2nd boom against the underside of the 1st boom, as shown in the image (3).
-Make sure the position of the 1st boom is sufficiently high to do so.
+- 1. Retract the boom extensions completely. - 2.
+Slew the crane until the positioning arrows on the crane base and column align and on the User Interface lights up. - 3.
+Operate the 2nd boom against the underside of the 1st boom, as shown in the image.
+Make sure the position of the 1st boom is sufficiently high to do so. - Lower the boom system until it is secured on the parking support. - 5.
+Fold the hook.